-- Not all, but some also go to the gym for exercise while others do it from their home.
+- Some go to the gym for exercise while others do it from their home.
 I do it from my home.

-As you look at your tasks, make sure your prioritize them based on the level of importance in your life.
+As you look at your tasks, make sure to prioritize them based according to the level of importance in your life.

 - How will I influence others?